 In my last article, I talked about how I am looking to move with my boy.
-While before I focused on how to make the transition easier for him, another important aspect of moving is to think about pet-proofing your home.
+I focused on how to make the transition easier for him.
+One should also be thinking about the other important aspect of pet-proofing your home.
 I haven’t found a house yet, but I’m still thinking about what I’ll do to get my home pet-ready once I finally find one I love.

 We can keep talking specifics in each room of the house, but the truth is a pet can be destructive anywhere inside or outside of the house.
 Even the most chill animal can go nuts some days and cause damage by digging holes in the yard or ripping up a sofa.
 While it’s easier to prevent them from doing destructive things while you are at home, you can’t guarantee they won’t destroy something or get into things you don’t want them to when you’re out of the house.

-Of course you’ve been training your animals on what they can and can’t do, but just like a child, they aren’t always going to listen.
+Of course, you’ve been training your animals on what they can and can’t do, but just like a child, they aren’t always going to listen.
 And also just like a child, a bored and energy-filled kid is going to find some way to get themselves into trouble.
-This is the same for your dog, especially if they are a high energy breed.
+This phenomenon is the same for your dog, especially if they are a high-energy breed.
 There are a few ways you can approach this.

-One way you can help curb any destructive tendencies is to make sure you dog never gets bored.
-You can give them frozen stuffed Kongs to work on while they’re home alone which will stimulate their mind while keeping them busy.
-Another thing you need to do is make sure your high energy dog burns a bunch of energy before leaving them home alone, since a dog with too much energy is a destructive dog.
-This can be hard on days when the weather is bad or too hot, or you just don’t have the energy yourself to help your dog burn all of his, so you might consider looking into getting a dog treadmill.
-It sounds silly, but when you have a high-energy working dog that has been bred to have great stamina, it really helps to have a way to use up their energy that way outlasts your own.
+One way you can help curb any destructive tendencies is to make sure your dog never gets bored.
+You can give them frozen stuffed Kongs to work on while they’re home alone, which will stimulate their mind while keeping them busy.
+Another thing you need to do is make sure your high-energy dog burns a bunch of energy before leaving them home alone since a dog with too much energy is a destructive dog.
+Exercising your dog can be difficult on days when the weather is terrible, too cold, or too hot, or you just don’t have the energy yourself to help your dog burn all of his, so you might consider looking into getting a dog treadmill.
+It may sound silly, but when you have a high-energy working dog that has been bred to have great stamina, it helps to have a way to use up their energy that way outlasts your own.

 “Pet-Proofing Your Home for Pet Safety: Moving with Dogs”